30-Day Money Back Guarantee

 Best for: Energy production, nervous system support, and cellular health

-B12 deficiency affects up to 86% of vegetarians globally, making supplementation virtually mandatory.
+Research suggests that low B12 levels are common among vegetarians worldwide, making supplementation an important consideration for those following plant-based diets.
 Unlike cyanocobalamin, methylcobalamin requires no conversion and directly supports cellular energy production.
 Quality B12 supplements should provide easily absorbed forms.

 Look for sublingual tablets or capsules from third-party tested sources.
-Our methylcobalamin B12 delivers bioactive forms without unnecessary fillers, supporting consistent energy and cognitive clarity for active vegetarians.
+Our methylcobalamin B12 delivers bioactive forms without unnecessary fillers, helping to support energy and focus for individuals following a vegetarian lifestyle.

 Vitamin D3 (Lichen-Derived) - Plant-Based Bone and Immune Support